389ds/389ds.github.io/docs/389ds/design/openldap2ds.md

 We do not support saslauthd so any site using this will need to configure pam pass through auth with sssd or other modules.

 We do not support TOTP, so this can not be migrated at this time.
+The versions of openldap on the enterprise distros do not support TOTP anyway, so this is likely not to be an issue.

 389-ds does not function as an LDAP proxy, we prefer to have extra read only servers created.